What is Cooperative Education (co-op)?

 May I co-op only during summers?

-No, undergraduate Co-op students work multiple terms, preferably a minimum of 3 alternating work sessions.
+No, undergraduate co-op students work multiple terms, preferably a minimum of 3 alternating semesters or work.

 Yes, if you accept a job near your hometown.

 What do I do about housing when I go to work?

 Housing can be arranged with the help of employer representatives or through other co-op students.
 Students working in and around Raleigh can remain in on-campus housing.

 Will I remain with the same employer for successive work terms?

 Yes.
 The Co-op Program approves a special request to change employers only in extenuating circumstances.
 Remaining with the same employer allows students to work through ascending levels of responsibility.

 Do I pay tuition while out on co-op?